Research & Publications †

 Karen James, MD, is a Staff Cardiologist, and a member of the transplantation team in the Sydell and Arnold Miller Family Heart & Vascular Institute at the Cleveland Clinic.
 She is also Director of the Heart Failure Cardio-Oncology clinic.
 She is board-certified as a diplomat in internal medicine, cardiovascular disease and advanced heart failure and transplant medicine.
 Dr. James has a special interest in cardiac transplantation, left ventricular assist devices, congestive heart failure and heart failure in patients treated for cancer.

 Dr. James completed her undergraduate degree at Susquehanna University in Pennsylvania, graduating summa cum laude.
 She received her medical degree from Hahnemann Medical College in Philadelphia.
 She did her clinical training in internal medicine at Cleveland Clinic, then fellowships in peripheral vascular disease and cardiology.
 She was appointed to Cleveland Clinic in 1991.

-Dr. James is Associate Professor of Medicine in the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University and discipline leader for the chronic disease management curriculum.
+Dr. James is Associate Professor of Medicine in the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
 She is principal investigator or co-investigator in many clinical trials focusing on heart failure therapies, transplant arteriosclerosis and heart failure physiology in LVAD patients, to name but a few of her many research efforts.